zevo-enterprise/zevo-enterprise/README.md

 ---

-### Zevo Bizu: Zevo App AI-Driven Service on Fedora 44
+### Zevo Bizu: Zevo App AI-Driven Service on Fedora 44 using Deepseek for reference only

 ### For Panicats Mamaocica - Dassy d'Fatima - Cacao Show Caatinga